HoengSaan/mpv-cfg/README.md

 # mpv-cfg
-My MPV configuration based on [MPV-Lazy](https://github.com/hooke007/MPV_lazy).
+MPV configuration based on [MPV-Lazy](https://github.com/hooke007/MPV_lazy).
+Fully controllable by Keyborad.

 IPTV from [IPTV-JP](https://github.com/luongz/iptv-jp/blob/main/jp.m3u), adjusted for personal use.
-New shortcut for watching IPTV.

 ## Installation
 1. Download newest archive from release and unarchive to destinated path.
 (Do not need if downloaded already)